mafe72/3D-Printer-Filament-Width-Sensor/README.md

 Hardware Installation
 ---------------------
-The following images display the correcnt pin location for the installation for the Filament Width Sensor.
+The following images display the correct pin location for the installation for the Filament Width Sensor.

 * RAMPS 1.4 Pinout.
 ![ramps](pictures/ramps.png)